awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 DBPARAMETERGROUP  mydbparametergroup
 ```

-### API<a name="USER_WorkingWithParamGroups.Modifying.API"></a>
+### RDS API<a name="USER_WorkingWithParamGroups.Modifying.API"></a>

-To modify a DB parameter group, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html) command with the following required parameters:
+To modify a DB parameter group, use the RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html) command with the following required parameters:
 + `DBParameterGroupName`
 + `Parameters`

 ## Copying a DB Parameter Group<a name="USER_WorkingWithParamGroups.Copying"></a>

 You can copy custom DB parameter groups that you create\.
 Copying a parameter group is a convenient solution when you have already created a DB parameter group and you want to include most of the custom parameters and values from that group in a new DB parameter group\.
-You can copy a DB parameter group by using the AWS CLI [copy\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command or the Amazon RDS API [CopyDBParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_CopyDBParameterGroup.html) action\.
+You can copy a DB parameter group by using the AWS CLI [copy\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command or the RDS API [CopyDBParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_CopyDBParameterGroup.html) action\.

-After you copy a DB parameter group, you should wait at least 5 minutes before creating your first DB instance that uses that DB parameter group as the default parameter group\.
-This allows Amazon RDS to fully complete the copy action before the parameter group is used as the default for a new DB instance\.
-This is especially important for parameters that are critical when creating the default database for a DB instance, such as the character set for the default database defined by the `character_set_database` parameter\.
-You can use the **Parameter Groups** option of the [Amazon RDS console](https://console.aws.amazon.com/rds/) or the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command to verify that your DB parameter group has been created\.
+After you copy a DB parameter group, wait at least 5 minutes before creating your first DB instance that uses that DB parameter group as the default parameter group\.
+Doing this allows Amazon RDS to fully complete the copy action before the parameter group is used\.
+This is especially important for parameters that are critical when creating the default database for a DB instance\.
+An example is the character set for the default database defined by the `character_set_database` parameter\.
+Use the **Parameter Groups** option of the [Amazon RDS console](https://console.aws.amazon.com/rds/) or the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command to verify that your DB parameter group is created\.

 **Note**
 You can't copy a default parameter group\.
 However, you can create a new parameter group that is based on a default parameter group\.

-### AWS Management Console<a name="USER_WorkingWithParamGroups.Copying.CON"></a>
+### Console<a name="USER_WorkingWithParamGroups.Copying.CON"></a>

 **To copy a DB parameter group**